-Under rule 4-1.8 of the Rules Regulating the Florida Bar, an attorney is required to maintain confidentiality even when the parent is paying for the services rendered by the attorney.
+Under R. Regulating Fla.
+Bar 4-1.8, an attorney is required to maintain confidentiality even when the parent is paying for the services rendered by the attorney.
 The parent is also forbidden to interfere with the attorney's assessment of the case.